 Our Perfect Veggie Burger

 Crunchy, chewy, with a crispy outer shell, these delicious veggie burgers have all the right elements we love in a veggie burger.
-Light on the beans, these burgers aren’t mushy in the middle, but have a nice mixture of breadcrumbs, chopped almonds, sunflower seeds, and seasonings to round them out.
-Best of all, they work great in the oven, frying pan, or even on the BBQ.
-They can also be made gluten-free by using gluten-free oats, Tamari, and breadcrumbs.
-Don’t have breadcrumbs?
-Just process a few slices of bread in the food processor for instant breadcrumbs.
-I used 3 slices of Ezekiel bread.
+Light on the beans, these burgers aren’t mushy in the middle, but have a nice mixture of veggies, bread crumbs, chopped oats, sunflower seeds, and spices to round them out.
+This recipe is inspired by Whitewater Cooks.

 - 1 cup grated carrots